Vandervelde metro station

-Vandervelde is a Brussels Metro station on line 1 (formerly the eastern branch of line 1B).
-It is named after the /, which it serves.
-It is located in the municipality of Woluwe-Saint-Lambert/Sint-Lambrechts-Woluwe, in the eastern part of Brussels, Belgium, and was opened on 7 May 1982.
+Vandervelde is a Brussels Metro station on the eastern branch of line 1 It is located in the municipality of Woluwe-Saint-Lambert, in the eastern part of Brussels, Belgium.
+It is named after the Avenue Émile Vandervelde/Émile Vanderveldelaan, which it serves.

+The metro station opened on 7 May 1982.
+Since 4 April 2009, the station has been served by the eastern branch of line 1 (previously line 1B).

 The murals in the metro station are by the Belgian artist Paul De Gobert.